 Myriam Sarachik, famous for her pioneering experiments on the Kondo effect, metal-insulator transitions and spin tunneling, turns 85.
 She has been an invaluable, long-time CCS Board Member devoted to the human rights of scientists.
 I encourage everybody to read Myriam’s short autobiography: Pushing Boundaries: My Personal and Scientific Journey.
-Deeply personal, it encompasses great events that her generation lived through: a member of a Jewish family running from the Nazis, a refugee girl growing up in New York City, a female physicist succeeding, despite all odds, in a field dominated by men.
+Deeply personal, it encompasses great events that her generation lived through: a member of a Jewish family running from the Nazis, a refugee girl growing up in Havana, Cuba, then attending a high school in New York City, a female physicist succeeding, despite all odds, in a field dominated by men.
 Myriam finishes her memoirs with the words, “I’ve been having one hell of a ride!!”
 Our beloved Myriam, we are blessed by sharing that ride with you.

 – Eugene Chudnovsky, CCS Co-Chair, on behalf of the Committee of Concerned Scientists

 Myriam has requested that instead of gifts she would like relatives, friends and associates to make donations instead to the Committee of Concerned Scientists.